HOME How to Order

 Know the limitations so they can work in your favor.

-2. Water pressure delivery: unlike commercial machines, Silvia has no water flow control, no restrictions in water flow and no ability to pre-infuse (pre-soaking the coffee puck before the brew).
-Therefore in order to achieve the kind of extraction results available from commercial machines, you have to be a little more careful of how you are dosing the portafilter basket (in a home setup you should have the extra time that commercial baristas do not have).
-However a pre-soaking will not be a magical fix or improvement.
-In dosing the basket you have two options, dosing and firm tamping or dosing with no tamping or light tamping.
+1. Water pressure delivery: Unlike commercial machines or home machines with the E61 group head, Silvia has no water flow control or restrictions in water flow and no ability to regulate water flow.
+Also, because of this specific boiler design there could be a variation in the amount of air in the boiler every time we brew.
+This variation will affect the extraction as described below.
+Therefore in order to achieve consistency in the extraction, you have to be a extra careful as to how you are dosing the portafilter basket and how you operate the machine (in a home setup, you should have the extra time to deal with these issues that commercial baristas do not have but which are less relevant in the machines they use).
+Pre-soaking or pre-infusing the grinds will not be a magical fix for all errors in dosing and extraction.
+So do not attribute your success or failure in good extraction to pre-infusion.
+In dosing the basket you have two options, dosing and firm tamping or dosing with no tamping or light tamping and these options are discussed below.

 Dosing with tamping (firm tamping):

-When you tamp, you are creating a highly compressed coffee puck.
-As a result any errors in distribution are locked into the pack.
-The tolerance for any errors in the grind and the tamp is reduced and any chance for error correction through expansion of the coffee or control of the water flow is reduced or lost.
-Still, if you are able to dose and compress a perfect puck it is like placing a big heavy rock on a glass table.
-If you can do it without cracking the glass people will consider it a real achievement.
+When you tamp, you are creating a highly compressed, constrained mass of coffee--the “puck”.
+As a result, any errors in distribution are locked into the puck.
+Errors in the grind or distribution which might be reduced through soaking of the ground coffee (pre-infusion) which was softly tamped are locked into place with the firm tamp as the pressure on the puck is increased, worsening the result.
+Still, if you are able to dose and compress a perfect puck, it is like the skill necessary to place a big heavy rock on a glass table without cracking the glass.
+If you can do it people will consider it a real achievement.
+With coffee, the skill of creating a good puck will show in the taste.

 Dosing with NO Tamping or light tamping:

-With no tamping ( or soft tamp ) there will be more tolerance for any error in distribution or height of the coffee when dosing the basket.
-You still have to start with uniform grind distribution, but if you made any errors in height or distribution, the force of the expanding coffee will fill the voids much better than if the coffee has been tamped into a rock hard puck.
-With no tamping, the puck is soft and is better able to receive or accommodate the pressure from the water above.
-The heavy rock is less likely to crack the table with a little cushioning underneath it.
+With little or no tamping there will be more tolerance for small errors in distribution (seams/cracks) or in the amount of the coffee used to dose the basket.
+You still have to start with a decently uniform grind distribution, but if you made any slight errors in height or distribution, the force of the expanding or swelling coffee will tend to fill the voids much better than if the coffee has been tamped into a rock-hard puck.
+With no tamping, the puck is soft and is better able to receive or accommodate to the pressure from the screen and water above.

-Note: If you tamp, you must do it right and know the positive and many possible negative effects.
+Note: If you tamp, you must do it right and know the positive and the possible negative effects of a bad tamp.
 If you are new to espresso or have no good experience with tamping, I strongly recommend you use the no tamping (soft tamping) option.
-No tamp instruction video coming soon.
+And even if you know what you are doing, it is not clear that the hard tamp produces any better result.

 For a discussion of the perfect Italian espresso by an industry trade group, see The Instituto Nationale Espresso Italiano (PDF)